The Devil's Doctors (Hardback)

 Perhaps equally shocking is the documentary evidence of British Government use of the results of these experiments at Porton Down in the Cold War era in concert with the US who had captured Unit 731 scientists and protected them from war crime prosecution in return for their cooperation.
 The author’s in-depth research revealed that, not surprisingly, archives have been ‘combed’ of much incriminating material but enough remains to paint a thoroughly disturbing story.

 A study revealing the Japanese use of Allied POWs in medical experiments during WWII.
-It also uncovers the shocking links between Allied POWs and the infamous Unit 731, at the Mukden POW Camp in Northern... [read full review]The Guardian
+It also uncovers the shocking links between Allied POWs and the infamous Unit 731, at the Mukden POW Camp in Northern China, and proves that the British and American governments co-operated post-war, using data derived from Japanese experiments for chemical and biological warfare purposes.The Guardian